karthikhosur/italtoken/whitepaper.md

 - **Guided Setup Process**: Step-by-step wizard for wallet setup with verification checkpoints
 - **Recovery Rehearsals**: Simulated recovery processes to ensure users can successfully restore access
 - **Incentive Structure**: Token rewards for completing security best practice actions
-- **Transaction Simulation**: Practice environment for users to understand non-custodial transaction signing
+- **Transaction Simulation**: Practice environment for users to understand transaction signing
 - **Continuous Support**: Dedicated support channels for migration-related questions

-This comprehensive migration strategy balances the security benefits of non-custodial wallets with the practical realities of user experience, technical understanding, and risk tolerance, allowing each user to transition at an appropriate pace.
+This comprehensive wallet infrastructure balances the efficiency of platform wallets with the security and autonomy benefits of Stellar-integrated wallets, allowing each user to choose the approach that best suits their needs.

 ## 7. Token Value Mechanisms